How to effectively support adult learners and drive progressions.

 What measures do you have to support these learners?

 How does your provision identify and safeguard the needs of these learners to build confidence and start a new journey in education and work?
-And are you using your AEB allocation to the advantage of your learners?

 Providing a higher level of service, with greater funding to support learners that helps to prevent needless budget underspend.
-This is the power of identifying learning needs, needs that can be met by your organisation.

 Diversity and inclusivity in education are at the forefront of all high-level conversations.
 People want practical solutions that help to increase access to education.
-And our national recovery depends on supporting more adults to succeed, offering real employment opportunities and breaking down barriers in all levels of education.

 But without knowing how someone thinks and learns, how can you understand their challenges and train them effectively?